 In August 2005 the beach was clothing optional with a very relaxed atmosphere.
 Nearly 100% nudes when the Milos Express couldn't operate because of the rough seas.
 About 40% on very busy days.
 Textiles on the northern end, nudists on the southern.
 In two weeks in peak season my contributor and his girlfriend never had to put clothes on.
 Evidently they had a very nice time.
 They thought it a wonderful beach.

 In June 2011 the beach was still clothing optional, with nude bathing often practised toward the northern end, but sometimes also more to the south.
 This is an exceptionally beautiful beach, and will continue to be since there is no car track down to the beach.
 Either you walk the track from the Milos hotel in Agios Nikitas or you live in one of the new houses above the beach from which there is a pathway with steps down to the beach.
-Bathers from the new houses tend to occupy the center of the beach and they are mostly textile but no one bothers the nude people.
+Bathers from the new houses tend to occupy the centre of the beach and they are mostly textile but no-one bothers the nude people.
 The footpath from Agios Nikitas over the hill to the beach is graceful and easy, now without dangerous steps.
 We recommend it.

 This is a very long beach with several coves located south of Milos beach.
 If you want to be alone in your own cove this might be your choice.
 The sand is rather coarse and there is a lot of shingle.
 The beach can be reached from both ends.
 To reach the northern end turn off from the way between Aghios Nikitas and Kalamitsi.
 The signpost reads "Kathisma beach".
 The main beach is textile with a taverna at each end.
 Park at the southern taverna (Akroyiali), where you will be able to shower on your return, walk past a low rocky headland and you reach the nudist part.
 It is best to walk along the shore line as the path at the back of the beach is crumbling away in parts and is becoming dangerous.